-Annual Short-term Incentive Plan
+Short-term Incentive Plan

-The objective of the annual STIP is to motivate and reward Executives and other senior management to achieve annual objectives and financial goals.
+The STIP is designed to motivate and reward Executives and other senior management for the achievement of annual operating and financial performance aligned with CTC's strategy.
 Each year, the MRC Committee recommends for approval by the Board the STIP design and any related performance measures and targets, which includes a thorough assessment of the appropriateness, relevance and competitiveness of the plan, as well as the ability for the recommended plan design to drive the right behaviours and deliver on the objectives of the program.
+Where design changes are considered they are stress-tested under different performance scenarios to ensure the appropriateness of potential payouts.

-In establishing and evaluating the corporate and financial metrics within the plan, and considering the prevalent market practices within our executive compensation comparator group, it is CTC's objective that the financial metric(s) used within STIP consider the unique business model under which the Company operates.
-CTC also recognizes that common financial metrics used by other companies may not be appropriate for CTC's incentive plans given the diverse nature of the businesses across the CTC enterprise.
+While CTC considers the short-term incentive plan designs of its comparator companies in the design of its STIP, the establishment of the corporate and financial metrics within the plan are based primarily on the unique business model under which the Company operates as the financial and operational metrics commonly used by other companies may not be appropriate for CTC's incentive plans given the diverse nature of the businesses across the CTC enterprise.